 We soon found the ideal purchaser: Dake Bros, Inc. was a Saratoga County-based corporation that was developing an expanding base of stores similar to 7 -11 stores, called "Stewart's Shops" but featured its own brand of milk and ice cream, as well as some fast food items, cigarettes, candy, etc. It had one other store in the town, which also sold its brand of gasoline.
 We signed a purchase contract at a favorable sales price, but it contained a contingency that provided that the purchaser could cancel the sales contract if the Planning Board did not approve the installation of gasoline pumps.

-Unfortunately, a garage that was located a short distance away that fronted on Rte.
-2, and was owned by a local man, Mr. Hudson, sold gasoline in addition to its car service and repair business.
+Unfortunately, a garage located a short distance away that fronted on Rte.
+2, owned by a local man, Mr. Hudson, sold gasoline in addition to its car service and repair business.
 Mr. Hudson was against the impending competition, especially since the Stewart’s Shops sold gasoline at a discounted price.
-As a local resident with family members who were voters in the town, he sought protection, and as a result the Planning Board, while approving the construction of the Stewart’s Shop, denied permission for it to sell gasoline.
-As a result of this denial, the purchaser terminated the contract and we lost the sale.
+As a local resident with family members who were voters in the town, he sought protection.
+As a result, the Planning Board, while approving the construction of the Stewart’s Shop, denied permission for it to sell gasoline.
+As a result of this denial, the purchaser terminated the contract, and we lost the sale.

 Like a used car salesman on the Hee-Haw show, Junior needed some merchandise, which a local junkyard donated.